"It is better to light a candle than to curse the darkness."

 So Singaporeans, be careful who you wish for.

 For those who enjoy the financial thriller genre, here's "Margin Call".
 Great action by Kevin Spacey and Jeremy Irons.
-If you don't want to watch the whole movie, may I suggest you view the board meeting part, from 43:40 mark.
+Here is a clip of the risk management committee meeting part.
 Watch the explanation by the analyst Peter Sullivan.
 If you have seen the movie before, you may not have understood what he was saying.
 My explanation of the 'rinse and repeat' and how selling the derivatives gave the banks the cashflow to onlend back into the subprime market, thus creating the huge leverage on their loans portfolio, is exactly the leverage that Sullivan was referring to and how an increase in their risk metrics, which would include a fall in housing prices, can wipe out their capital and market capitalisation, ie a share price plunge.
 And he mentioned MBS.

 This platform has withdrawn it's subscriber widget.
 If you like blogs like this and wish to know whenever there is a new post, click the button to my FB and follow me there.
 I usually intro my new blogs there.
 Thanks.